-All graduate and post-baccalaureate students have access to individualized academic, professional and career advising.
+All graduate and post-baccalaureate students are supported by individualized academic, professional, and career advising services.

 The senior director of graduate studies leads a dedicated academic advising team that supports all graduate and post-baccalaureate students in planning and completing their academic course of study.
 The senior director oversees the administration of the policies in this catalog, and has approval authority on academic policies established by the faculty and associate vice president and dean for graduate studies.
-The senior director collaborates with faculty directors, faculty advisors, the director of health professions advising and partnerships, graduate and post-baccalaureate advisors, and career coaches to prepare students for professional success and develop their leadership abilities.
+The senior director collaborates with faculty directors, faculty advisors, adjunct clinical professors, graduate and post-baccalaureate advisors, and career coaches to prepare students for professional success and develop their leadership abilities.

-All graduate and post-baccalaureate students should meet with the senior director regarding questions about program requirements, campus resources and policies referenced in this catalog, including requesting a leave of absence or withdrawing from their program.
+All graduate and post-baccalaureate students should meet with the senior director regarding questions about program requirements, campus resources, and policies referenced in this catalog, including requesting a leave of absence or withdrawing from their program.